On D List of Movie Reviews

 Marred by awkward start, Deep Cover creates momentum as soon as Roger Guenveur Smith's character is killed.

-but Laurence Fishburne's presence and Bill Duke's neo-noir style are the reasons why the film stands apart from the pack.
+done before, but Laurence Fishburne's presence and Bill Duke's neo-noir style are the reasons why the

 All in all, Deep Cover is my all-time favorite Laurence Fishburne picture.